ojscutt/pitchfork/README.md

 We use the grid of solar-like oscillators described in Lyttle et al. 2021[^Lyttle_2021], which I recommend checking out if you want more details.
 In fact, I recommend checking it out in general - it's a great paper!

-[^Lyttle_2021]: Lyttle, Alexander J., et al. “Hierarchically Modelling Kepler Dwarfs and Subgiants to Improve Inference of Stellar Properties with Asteroseismology.” \mnras, vol. 505, no. 2, Aug.
-2021, pp. 2427–46, https://doi.org/10.1093/mnras/stab1368.
+[^Lyttle_2021]: Lyttle, A., Davies, G., Li, T., Carboneau, L., Leung, H.H., Westwood, H., Chaplin, W., Hall, O., Huber, D., Nielsen, M., Basu, S., and García, R. 2021.
+Hierarchically modelling Kepler dwarfs and subgiants to improve inference of stellar properties with asteroseismology. \mnras, 505(2), p.2427-2446.

-Without going into too much detail, the stellar models were generated using MESA **REF**, and the asteroseismic terms were generated with GYRE **REF**.
+Without going into too much detail, the stellar models were generated using MESA[^Paxton_2011][^Paxton_2013][^Paxton_2015][^Paxton_2018][^Paxton_2019][^Jermyn_2023] (version 12115), and the asteroseismic terms were generated with GYRE[^Townsend_2013] (version 5.1).

+[^Paxton_2011]: Paxton, B., Bildsten, L., Dotter, A., Herwig, F., Lesaffre, P., and Timmes, F. 2011.
+Modules for Experiments in Stellar Astrophysics (MESA). \apjs, 192(1), p.3.

+[^Paxton_2013]: Paxton, B., Cantiello, M., Arras, P., Bildsten, L., Brown, E., Dotter, A., Mankovich, C., Montgomery, M., Stello, D., Timmes, F., and Townsend, R. 2013.
+Modules for Experiments in Stellar Astrophysics (MESA): Planets, Oscillations, Rotation, and Massive Stars. \apjs, 208(1), p.4.

+[^Paxton_2015]: Paxton, B., Marchant, P., Schwab, J., Bauer, E., Bildsten, L., Cantiello, M., Dessart, L., Farmer, R., Hu, H., Langer, N., Townsend, R., Townsley, D., and Timmes, F. 2015.
+Modules for Experiments in Stellar Astrophysics (MESA): Binaries, Pulsations, and Explosions. \apjs, 220(1), p.15.

+[^Paxton_2018]: Paxton, B., Schwab, J., Bauer, E., Bildsten, L., Blinnikov, S., Duffell, P., Farmer, R., Goldberg, J., Marchant, P., Sorokina, E., Thoul, A., Townsend, R., and Timmes, F. 2018.
+Modules for Experiments in Stellar Astrophysics (MESA): Convective Boundaries, Element Diffusion, and Massive Star Explosions. \apjs, 234(2), p.34.

+[^Paxton_2019]: Paxton, B., Smolec, R., Schwab, J., Gautschy, A., Bildsten, L., Cantiello, M., Dotter, A., Farmer, R., Goldberg, J., Jermyn, A., Kanbur, S., Marchant, P., Thoul, A., Townsend, R., Wolf, W., Zhang, M., and Timmes, F. 2019.
+Modules for Experiments in Stellar Astrophysics (MESA): Pulsating Variable Stars, Rotation, Convective Boundaries, and Energy Conservation. \apjs, 243(1), p.10.

+[^Jermyn_2023]: Jermyn, A., Bauer, E., Schwab, J., Farmer, R., Ball, W., Bellinger, E., Dotter, A., Joyce, M., Marchant, P., Mombarg, J., Wolf, W., Sunny Wong, T., Cinquegrana, G., Farrell, E., Smolec, R., Thoul, A., Cantiello, M., Herwig, F., Toloza, O., Bildsten, L., Townsend, R., and Timmes, F. 2023.
+Modules for Experiments in Stellar Astrophysics (MESA): Time-dependent Convection, Energy Conservation, Automatic Differentiation, and Infrastructure. \apjs, 265(1), p.15.

+[^Townsend_2013]: Townsend, R., and Teitler, S. 2013.
+GYRE: an open-source stellar oscillation code based on a new Magnus Multiple Shooting scheme. \mnras, 435(4), p.3406-3418.

-This means we supply inputs (stellar fundamental properties) of **M, T, Zini, Yini, and MLT** and end up with outputs (observables) **L, Fe/H, Teff** (the *classical* obserables), and a host of individual radial modes of radial orders **$6<n<40$** (the *classical* observables) for each of these models.
+This means we supply inputs (stellar fundamental properties) of **M, T, Zini, Yini, and MLT** and end up with outputs (observables) **L, Fe/H, Teff** (the *classical* obserables), and a host of individual radial modes of radial orders **$6<n<40$** (the *asteroseismic* observables) for each of these models.

 Because we are trying to emulate the behaviour of the stellar evolution codes, we use these inputs and outputs for *pitchfork* too.

-The grid contains **X** tracks for a total of **X** stellar models, for which we set aside 5% for both the testing and validation sets.
+The grid contains 5388 tracks for a total of 2448681 stellar models, for which we set aside 5% for both the testing and validation sets.

 A summary plot of the input distributions is shown below: